-Component III of the UN RPP "Community Security and Social Cohesion" aims to reach some of its goals through small grants fund establishment.
-This includes implementation support of the projects strengthening community security and social cohesion through testing innovative legal aid, access to justice, conflict resolution and peacebuilding mechanisms at the local level.
+Component III of UN RPP "Community Security and Social Cohesion" (CSSC) aims to reach some of its goals through small grants fund establishment.
+This includes implementation support of the projects strengthening community security and social cohesion, promoting access to justice and community policing principles, preventing gender-based violence and enhancing the social inclusion of vulnerable women.
+The financial administration of Small Grants Programme lies with United Nations Development Programme (UNDP).